 An experienced Internet surfer (familiar with the major search engines)

-A keen disciple of Linux - including the GNOME and KDE desktops
+A keen disciple of Linux and FreeBSD - including the GNOME, KDE and XFCE desktops

 Knowledgeable of TCP/IP and communication protocols in general